From the field's leading authority, the most authoritative and comprehensive advanced-level textbook on asset pricing

 - Emphasis on investors’ decisions

-- Broad view linking the field to areas including financial econometrics, household finance, and macroeconomics
+- Broad view linking the field to financial econometrics, household finance, and macroeconomics

 - Topics treated in discrete time, with no requirement for stochastic calculus